-NOTIFICATION OF POSSIBLE APPOINTMENT OF GUARDIAN OR TRUSTEE DATE/TIME: TO: FROM: Name/Office\\\\\ City \\\\\ State\\\\ Zip Code\\\\\ Telephone (\\\\\\) \\\\\ Fax (\\\\\\) \\\\\ Steps are being taken for the possible appointment of a guardian or trustee for the following foreign national, who we understand is a national of your country and who appears to be either a: minor child an adult lacking full capacity.
-OR (CIRCLE ONE) Name: Date of Birth/Place of Birth: Nationality/Country: \\\\\ Passport Issuing Nation: \\\\\ Passport Number: A HEARING IS SCHEDULED FOR: \\ AT \\\\\ a.m./p.m.
-(MONTH) (YEAR) (TIME) (CIRCLE) (DAY)
+SUBJECT: NOTIFICATION OF POSSIBLE APPOINTMENT OF GUARDIAN OR TRUSTEE

+DATE/1 ТІМЕ:

+TO:

+Embassy/Consulate of in ,

+(COUNTRY) (CITY) (STATE)

+FROM l:

+Name/Office

+Address

+City State Zip Code

+Telephone () Fax ()

+minor child OR (CIRCLE ONE) an adul lt lacking full capc ıcity.

+Name:

+Date of Birth/Place of Birth:

+Nationality/Country:

+Passport Issuing Nation:

+Passport Number:

+A HEAF RING IS SCHEDULED FOR:

+,, AT a.m./p.m.

+(DAY) (MONTH) (YEAR) (TIME) (CIRCLE)